April 9, 2022

 Jay: And, that requires a long-term view as well.
 I'm sure we'll dig into it, but sometimes, in the short term, when you create stress–not sometimes, almost always–when you create stress in the short term, you have a short-term burst of energy production and expenditure to deal with that stress.
 But, we'll discuss how, in the long term, that comes at a cost to this flow of energy.

 Ben: I definitely want to talk about that because that's the idea behind hormesis, is you induce short-term stress to induce long-term resilience.
 But, the disconnect for me, so far, is when you say that you can increase energy flow through the mitochondria with, say, not exercising excessively, not engaging in excess heat and cold and fasting and beating the body up too much, that you would see an increase in health when, in fact, the way I've always thought about things, guys, has been excesses of energy results to a host of chronic diseases, like obesity, diabetes, too much ATP, too much free radical generation from too much energy production by the mitochondria, and therefore, by having periods of time where you're limiting energy flow, you would therefore increase mitochondrial biogenesis, you would decrease stress on the heart and other cells, you would decrease the workload by the gut.
-And, ultimately, it's like this stoic mentality of longevity, leading even to the joke–I've been guilty of saying this sometimes, that I don't want to live till I'm 160 if I'm going to be cold and hungry and drive less.
+And, ultimately, it's like this stoic mentality of longevity, leading even to the joke–I've been guilty of saying this sometimes, that I don't want to live till I'm 160 if I'm going to be cold and hungry and libido less.
 And, I totally get that.
 But, it sounds to me like you guys are almost proposing the complete opposite and, in near Epicurean approach, eat as much as you want, don't exercise type of thing.

 Mike: It's not necessarily that, but I want to touch on something directly that you initially said, that you were talking about too much energy leading to obesity, diabetes, etc., or too much ATP.
 Jay and I talked about this quite a bit in the podcast, but there's a difference between substrate and then, also, energy production.
 So, what we're saying here, to a large extent, is not necessarily that we want always an excess of substrate–substrate being fatty acids, glucose, those being the main substrate.
 We want to make sure that the fatty acids and glucose are effectively oxidized through the mitochondria to produce ATP.
 Whereas, in states of obesity and diabetes and chronic diseases, what you see is an actual breakdown in that process.